ShuyangUni/hdr_bracketing_cam_ctrl/README.md

 cd ${Workspace_PATH}
 catkin_make
 ```
-6. Set YAML parameters following this guide
+6. Set YAML parameters following [this guide](docs/parameter_configuration.md)
+7. To run our method, the Camera Response Function (CRF) of the camera needs to be calibrated, please follow [this guide](docs/photometric_calibration.md)
-7. Run the code
+8. Run the code
 ```
 source devel/setup.bash
 # change the launch file to your config file